Low Carb Sourdough Starter Magic and Science Explained

 Water Quality: The Foundation of Starter Health

 The quality of water you use to maintain your sourdough starter is not just a trivial detail—it’s a cornerstone of its health and longevity.
-The water you choose can either support the growth of beneficial microbes or hinder it, impacting fermentation, flavor, and the overall vitality of your starter.
+The water you choose can either support the growth of beneficial microbes or hinder it, impacting fermentation, flavour, and the overall vitality of your starter.
 Spring water, with its naturally occurring minerals, provides the optimal environment for the wild yeasts and lactic acid bacteria that make sourdough such a unique and dynamic process.
 These essential minerals are key to nurturing the microbial community within your starter, ensuring both robust fermentation and healthy development.

 But be careful!
 Most brands have a pH 7.
 This pH works well.
 Some brands such as Costco Kirkland has a pH of 8.5.
 Higher than 7 pH may hinder the starter’s growth.